 Use pots and planters to create a colourful display for your shed.
 Get creative: old bits of wood can be used to create window boxes.
 Pots, rope and hooks can be turned into trendy hanging planters.
 Give pots a new lease of life by decorating them with a splash of colourful paint.

 Is an old set of wooden ladders gathering dust in the back of your shed?
 Before running them up to the tip, give them a lick of paint and consider repurposing them as a set of shelves.
 Use them as a plant display inside or outside of your shed.

 Raid the Christmas box and grab a set of fairy lights to illuminate your shed.
 Don’t have any suitable outdoor lights?
 Decorate the interior window with a battery-powered set instead.

-For more inspiration on sheds visit: Channel 4 amazing spaces shed of the year.
+For more inspiration on sheds visit: Country Life, Nine of the best Shed of the Year winners.